TheAbyssBr0/ProjectStellaR/README.md

 ## Warning:
 This is a powerful tool and it is possible to set up a super long and complicated and weird password and then forget the initial conditions that made that password, making it irrecoverable.
 Don't do this.
 Or at least try not to.

+## What's with the name?
+This is loosely based on ProjectStella (deleted and forgotten) which had a similar concept to this but development halted when my fellow collaborator and I got busy with our university courses.
+It also had an amazing GUI (special thanks to showvikbiswas on github) which I neither have the need for or will to recreate for this version.
+The R kinda looks like the number 2 and it is also written purely in Rust there ProjectStellaR!